zacBkh/spot-finder/README.md

 ✅ Display country of origin of users on user profile <br />
 ✅ Make user description editable by profile owner only <br />
+✅ Switch from SSR to ISG on individual [spodID] page <br />
 ⏳ Create Master Admin accounts <br />
-⏳ Infinite scroll on index page <br />
+⏳ Infinite scroll on index page
-⏳ Switch from SSR to ISG on individual [spodID] page

 Any idea how to improve the project?
 [Reach out to me](https://twitter.com/zacFullStack) and let's talk about it 💬